A strike by Boeing factory workers shows no signs of ending after its first week

 Union leaders, who recommended approval of the contract offer, pivoted quickly and surveyed the rank-and-file to learn what they want in a new contract.

-The Federal Mediation and Conciliation Service met with both sides Tuesday and Wednesday, but mediation ended without a resolution, according to the union.
+The Federal Mediation and Conciliation Service met with both sides Tuesday and Wednesday, but mediation ended without a resolution.

 “While we remain open to further discussions, whether directly or through mediation, currently, there are no additional dates scheduled,” IAM District 751 officials said.

-The strike, which mostly involves workers at factories in the Puget Sound area of Washington state, will quickly affect Boeing's balance sheet.
-The company gets much of its cash when it delivers new planes, and the strike has stopped production of 737s, 777s and 767s that Boeing was delivering at a rate of nearly one per day.
+The strike mostly involves workers at factories in the Puget Sound area of Washington state, and it will quickly affect Boeing’s balance sheet.
+The company gets much of its cash when it delivers new planes.
+The strike has stopped production of 737s, 777s and 767s that Boeing was delivering at a rate of nearly one per day.

 Terry Muriekes, who has worked at Boeing for 38 years, picketed outside the assembly plant in Everett, Washington, where 777s and 767s are built, and noted the rolling furloughs.